ORNL/DataFed/compose/README.md

 4. Building the images
 5. Running the compose file
 6. Bringing down the compose file.
-7. Running the cleanup_globus_files.sh if you
+7. Running the cleanup_globus_files.sh if you want to remove the deployment key and start completely from scratch.

 ### 1. Generating .env configuration varaibles for the Repo Services